Skip to main content

 signal_spec onlyDiscovery — find signals matching the description

-signal_ids onlyExact lookup — return specific signals by ID
+signal_refs onlyExact lookup — return specific signals by reference

-To refine previous results, pass back the signal_id values from signals you want to keep, and provide an updated signal_spec describing what to change:
+To refine previous results, pass back the signal_ref values from signals you want to keep, and provide an updated signal_spec describing what to change:

 {